circus-tent/circus/docs/source/configuration.rst

 *************

     This services observers a redis process for you, publishes the information to statsd and offers to restart the service when it doesn't react in a given timeout.
+This plugin requires `redis-py <https://github.com/andymccurdy/redis-py>`_  to run.

     It has the same configuration as statsd and adds the following:

     **use**
         set to   'circus.plugins.redis_observer.RedisObserver'